 I'm Jesse Storimer.

 My journey into the world of Unix programming started while working on Shopify's infrastructure and continues today.
-I live near Kemptville, Canada with my wife and daughter.
+I live in rural Canada with my family.

 And, yes, I'm working on my Unix beard.